 - Preferably under 55 years of age.

-Cost: All-inclusive expenses in the land for the intensive 14 day study tour is $ 1,200 for groups with 7 or less.
-Groups larger than this will cost more to cover increased accommodation and transportation costs.
+Cost: All-inclusive expenses in the land for the intensive 14 day study tour is $ 1,750 (personal price; institutional price $1,850).
 See our Admission page for application procedures.

 Sampling of groups who have attended the course.
 Yours could be next!